 Mentors provide valuable advice on your entrepreneurial journey.
 From them you learn technology and startup fundamentals.
-A coach does not teach you how to start a company or solve technical issues.
-Coaches teach you how to run the business better.
+As your coach, I do not teach you how to start a company or solve technical issues.
+I teach you how to run the business better.

 Independence is key

 Your decisions affect the lives and business activities of other executives, investors, board members, employees, business partners and family members.
 It is tough to have candid conversations with stakeholders.
-The direct consulting engagement is the only relationship your coach has with the company.
+The direct consulting engagement is the only relationship I have with the company.

-Yes.
-An executive coach is a professional activity and fees represent a mutual commitment to value.
-Coaches maintain independence and should not invest, accept equity or seek active management roles in your company.
+Executive coaching is a professional activity and fees represent a mutual commitment to value.
+I focus on scope of our engagement to set fees.
+I maintain independence and do not invest, accept equity or seek active management roles in your company.

 Choosing a coach

 The best coaches understand and align their advice and activities with your experience and business issues.
 Good coaches let you speak openly, guard secrets and occasionally make suggestions to redirect your thinking.
 I will help you learn and grow by testing your assumptions while leaving you in charge.

 Coaches have perspectives gained from their own careers.
 They often understand tricky situations better than the person they coach.
 As an executive coach, I mirror my own journey by helping intelligent, highly educated engineers and scientists learn to be effective business executives.